azat-co/fullstack-javascript/chapter8/chapter8.md

 Deployment to Heroku
 ====================

-For your convenience, I placed the front-end app in `code/08-board-ui` and at <http://bit.ly/2LfD1Bo>, and the back-end app with CORS is located in `code/08-board-api` and at <http://bit.ly/2LbVY84>.
+For your convenience, I placed the front-end app in `code/08-board-ui` and at <http://bit.ly/2LfD1Bo>.
+I also saved the the back-end app with CORS in the `code/08-board-api` folder, and uploaded to <http://bit.ly/2LbVY84>.

 By now, you probably know what to do, but as a reference, below are the steps to deploy these examples to Heroku.
 We'll start with the API.
 In the `08-board-api` folder, execute the following code (`$ heroku login` is optional):

     $ git init
     $ git add .